Summary Dissolution in California

 California’s requirements for a summary dissolution

-While many couples may want to use a summary dissolution to end their marriage, it's not available to all couples.
+While many people may want to use a summary dissolution to end their marriage, it's not available to everyone.

-Spouses who use this option must meet all of these criteria:
+Spouses who use this option must meet all these criteria:

-- Accrued less than $6,000 in debt from the day they married until the day they split up (excluding car loans)
+• They accrued less than $7,000 in debt from the day they married until the day they split up (excluding car loans).

-- Came into the marriage with less than $47,000 in assets
+• Came into the marriage with less than $53,000 in assets (such as property, gifts, and retirement accounts)

-- Accrued less than $47,000 in assets together during the marriage
+• They have accrued less than $53,000 in assets together during the marriage (such as property, gifts, and retirement accounts).

 You must meet all of these requirements to qualify for a summary dissolution.
 Missing just one could mean that this option isn't right for you.